 One further supportive study by Rosenecker J et al. (Airway surface liquid contains endogenous DNase activity which can be activated by exogenous magnesium.
 Eur J Med Res 2009; 14:304-308.
 [PubMed]).
 These authors found BAL samples degraded plasmid DNA only after pre-incubation with magnesium.
 When analyzing the exhaled breath condensate the samples obtained from the healthy volunteers showed no DNase activity even after pre incubation with magnesium, whereas in one of the two samples obtained from CF patients contained DNase activity after pre-incubation with magnesium.The authors concluded that increasing the magnesium concentration in the airway surface liquid by aerosolisation of magnesium solutions or oral magnesium supplements could improve the removal of highly viscous mucus in chronic lung disease by activating endogenous DNase activityPotentially a very useful paper which could benefit the 30-50% of patients who fail to show a significant response to rhDNase.
 [PubMed]. .

-Professor Kris De Boeck (figure 18) of University Hospital Leuven, Belgium is a leading, very active researcher and clinician in the CF field.
-Kris De Boeck will be President of the ECFS in 2015 when Stuart Elborn retires.
+Professor Kris De Boeck (fig.36) of University Hospital Leuven, Belgium is a leading, very active researcher and clinician in the CF field.
+Kris De Boeck became President of the ECFS in 2015 when Stuart Elborn retired.

 Servetnyk Z, Krjukova J, Gaston B, Zaman K, Hjelte L, Roomans GM, Dragomir A. Activation of chloride transport in CF airway epithelial cell lines and primary CF nasal epithelial cells by S-nitrosoglutathione.
 Respir Res 2006; 7:124.
 [PubMed]